 Imagine driving in stop-and-go traffic on the jam-packed 405 Freeway and seeing a sleek monorail train cruise by you along the freeway median.

-That’s the vision of the Los Angeles Sky Rail Express monorail construction consortium that offers a cheaper rail alternative with the most stops along or near the Sepulveda Pass corridor.
+That’s the vision of the Los Angeles Sky Rail Express monorail construction consortium that offers a rail alternative with the most stops along or near the Sepulveda Pass corridor.
+Metro has not released projected costs for the project but above-ground construction projects are generally cheaper than their below-ground counterparts.

 The consortium has six prime contractor members and is led by Chinese electric vehicle manufacturer and monorail systems developer BYD, with infrastructure financing services from London-based John Laing.